judax/OculusMobileSDKHeadTracking/README.md

 * This documentation will assume that you have experience on Android development and more specifically on using Eclipse to develop Android projects.
 * This project provides some already built libraries.
 Of course, you can decide to use other versions of the same libraries or even build them yourself.
 * Although some links and information will be provided, some knowledge on Oculus Mobile app development (specifically on the Samsung Gear VR) might come handy.
 * You will need to have the Android SDK installed along with Eclipse and the ADT plugin for Eclipse.
-If you want to build the Android native source code too, you will need to have at least the Android NDK version r9b installed.
+If you want to build the Android native source code too, you will need to have at least the Android NDK version r9b or above installed.

 ## Setup your Samsung/Oculus Gear VR